Montandalar/ScaleImpTcl/README.md

 ```

 The `PATH` definition is important so that we don't run `sdx` that shipped with
 macOS or from homebrew.
 That `sdx` would cause the build to fail.
+If you left
+your sdx somewhere else than `.`, just make sure it appears in the path BEFORE
+the system and homebrew directories.

 After a few seconds, you should get a little pop-up window saying "Built
-ScaleImpTcl successfully!" and an executable file called scaleimp should appear
+ScaleImpTcl successfully!" and an executable file called `scaleimp` should
-in your build directory.
-You can run this executable from a Terminal or from
+appear in your build directory.
+You can run this executable from a Terminal or
-Finder, or you can use the built ScaleImp.app in your own Applications
+from Finder, or you can use the built `ScaleImp.app` (finder will only display
-directory.
-I don't know how to hide the terminal window when running from Finder
+the name `ScaleImp` of course) in your own Applications directory.
+I don't know
+how to hide the terminal window when running `scaleimp` from Finder sorry - it's
-sorry!
+better to just run the .app :)